tgstation/tgstation/.github/TIPS.md

-# Code Tips
+## Code Tips
+Tips for writing clean code

-# All `process` procs need to make use of delta-time and be frame independent
+## All `process` procs need to make use of delta-time and be frame independent

 In a lot of our older code, `process()` is frame dependent.
 Here's some example mob code: